Non-semimartingale solutions of reflected BSDEs and applications to Dynkin games: Introduction

 where $\EE^f$ is the nonlinear $f$-expectation introduced by Peng \cite{Peng1} (see also \cite{Peng2}).
-In \cite{EQ} it was shown that the theory of nonlinear pricing systems has a wide application in mathematical finance.
+In \cite{EQ} it was shown that the theory of nonlinear pricing systems has wide applications in mathematical finance.
 When $f=0$, (\ref{eqi.3}) reduces to the classical Dynkin game, and when $f\neq0$, it is called a generalized Dynkin game (see \cite{DQS}).

 Assume that $Y$ is a solution to (\ref{eqi.1}) or (\ref{eqi.3}).
 Here arises a natural question whether $Y$ is the first component of a solution to some reflected BSDE.
 In general, the answer is ``no", because if $f= 0$ and $L=U$, then from (\ref{eqi.3}) it follows that $Y=L$.
 Hence, since we only assume that $L^+$ is a c\`adl\`ag process of class (D), the process $Y$ need not be a semimartingale.
-On the other hand, by the very definition (in the existing definitions in the literature) of a solution to RBSDE, $Y$ is a special semimartingale.
+On the other hand, by the classical definition of a solution to (\ref{eq1.1}) and (\ref{eq1.1asc}), the first component $Y$ of the solution is a semimartingale.
 We see that to obtain a one-to-one correspondence between solutions of RBSDEs and solutions to Dynkin games requires an extension of the notion of a solution to RBSDE.

-A similar problem appears in applications of RBSDEs to variational inequalities.
-Let $(\EE,D[\EE])$ be a symmetric transient regular Dirichlet form and let $\mathbb X=(X,P_x)$ be a Hunt process with life time $\zeta$ associated with $(\EE,D[\EE])$.
-Suppose that $L,U$ and $f$ are of Markov-type, i.e.